-Gateway - One of the key opportunities of the site lies in its position at the north west tip of Barrhead, specifically the site can act as an important gateway to a revitalised Barrhead.
-Presenting an attractive edge to Grahamston and Blackbyres Roads with built form and landscape
+Gateway - One of the key opportunities of the site lies in its position at the North West tip of Barrhead addressing the green belt edge, specifically the site can act as an important gateway to a revitalised Barrhead.
+Presenting an attractive edge to Grahamston and Blackbyres Roads with appropriate built form and landscape is essential to realising this opportunity.

 Road Network - The cumulative impact on the wider road network of the Barrhead North SDO has to be considered.
-A new roundabout is being constructed by the Council at the junction of Blackbyres Road / Glasgow Road that has capacity to manage the developments proposed in the Barrhead North SDO.
-In particular, assessment of the possible need for junction improvements at Blackbyres Road / Grahamston Road must be discussed with the Council's Roads Service to inform the master plan / SPG.
+A new roundabout has been constructed by the Council at the junction of Blackbyres Road / Glasgow Road that has capacity to manage the developments proposed in the Barrhead North SDO.